CorkCork

 Portlandian limestone

-Petit Chablis sits on Portlandian limestone bedrock, the youngest Jurassic formation in the area, which is harder and less porous than the Kimmeridgian clay found in premier and grand cru sites.
-This dense limestone provides good drainage but limits root penetration, resulting in vines that must work harder for water and nutrients.
-The water table sits deeper here due to the impermeable nature of the Portlandian stone.
+Petit Chablis vineyards sit on Portlandian limestone from the Upper Jurassic period, characterized by harder, less fossiliferous limestone than the Kimmeridgian soils of premier and grand cru sites.
+This compact limestone bedrock provides good drainage but limits root penetration compared to the softer marls found in higher classifications, resulting in vines that must work harder for nutrients and water.

 Typical Aromas